-The Earl W. and Amanda Stafford Center for African American Media Arts (CAAMA) gallery opened its third exhibition on Monday, March 5, 2018.
+Held in the Earl W. and Amanda Stafford Center for African American Media Arts (CAAMA) gallery, Represent: Hip-Hop Photography was open March 5, 2018 – November 3, 2019.

-Represent: Hip-Hop Photography highlights images from the museum’s Eyejammie Hip Hop Photography Collection and pairs them with historical photos and other hip-hop related-objects from the museum’s permanent collection.
-These unique pairings highlight connections between the popular art form, and its relationship to other important historical figures, social movements, and creative moments.
-The exhibition remains open through May 5, 2019.
+Represent highlighted images from the museum’s Eyejammie Hip Hop Photography Collection and paired them with historical photos and other hip-hop related-objects from the museum’s permanent collection.
+These unique pairings highlighted connections between the popular art form, and its relationship to other important historical figures, social movements, and creative moments.

-Represent contains four themes inspired by the four elements of hip-hop: DJs, MCs, breakdancers, and graffiti.
+Represent contained four themes inspired by the four elements of hip-hop: DJs, MCs, breakdancers, and graffiti.

 Hip-hop provides an outlet for people to express themselves and share their stories and unique life experiences with others, like cultural expressions of the past.

 An important part of hip-hop is adaptation and innovation, which has been a foundational element of many African American art forms.

 Hip-hop can be used to promote social justice, self-empowerment, and cultural awareness, similar to how music has been instrumental in previous social movements.

 Hip-hop has its origins in the Bronx, New York.
 The music and culture promote shared identity, collective memory, and history.